Postgraduate Course: Work-based Dissertation in History of Art (MSc in Renaissance and Early Modern Studies) (HIAR11076)

 ||Other requirements|| None

 Course Delivery Information

-- gain knowledge and experience of the workings of an organisation active at the interface of the academic and professional world of History of Art.
+- demonstrate knowledge and understanding of the workings of an organisation in the creative sector.

 |Graduate Attributes and Skills